 Many thanks to Cotteridge Quakers who have shared this guide to holding meeting for worship remotely.

-Quaker Meetings are considering how and when to reopen for meeting for worship, in accordance with government guidance and advice from CEQ trustees and Britain Yearly Meeting.
-Some Quaker Meetings are reopening now or in the near future with measures in place, others may remain closed for some time.
-Please check directly with Meetings about when and how they plan to open, before travelling.
+As Covid restrictions continue to evolve, Quaker Meetings are considering if, how and when to offer meeting for worship and other services, in accordance with government guidance and advice from CEQ trustees and Britain Yearly Meeting.
+Please check directly with Meetings before travelling.

 Holding meeting for worship via Zoom